 It was through Artshine that Monica not only got to use her two favorite skills, but she also discovered a passion for working with people of all ages with disabilities and special needs.
 Through these programs everyone is able to let their creativity loose and accomplish something beautiful, and Monica is proud and grateful to be a part of this process.

-Natalie is the Subscription Coordinator for Artshine.
-She is an alumni from the University of Toronto, and is currently completely her Bachelor of Education at Western University with a specialization in Early Childhood Education.
+Natalie is the Social Media Coordinator for Artshine.
+She is an alumni from the University of Toronto, and has completed her Bachelor of Education at Western University with a specialization in Early Childhood Education.

 Natalie has a love of art and teaching, which she discovered while working and volunteering in museums.
 In her spare time, Natalie enjoys creating one of a kind items for people across Canada.
 Natalie is can’t wait to share her love of art with the Artshine community and is excited to inspire others to create masterpieces of their own.